r-pufky/docs/docs/media/plex/config.md

  DvrIncrementalEpgLoader | bool | false

 ## Identifiers
 Auto-generated Plex options to uniquely identifier a Plex server.

-TODO
+Carry these settings over to new installations to retain Plex server identification.

 ### MachineIdentifier